You’ve probably already made the decision to create a Limited Liability Company (LLC) in New York.

 Hackers and scam artists have become quite adept at what they do during the past decade.
 They can use the most seemingly insignificant piece of personal information to steal your identity or put you thousands of dollars in debt.

-If you operate under business structures such as sole traders or partnerships, you’ve got no choice but to register your personal information with the New York Department of State Division of Corporations State Records and Uniform Commercial Code to be listed on the public record.
+If you operate under business structures like sole traders or partnerships, you’ve got no choice but to register your personal information with the New York Department of State Division of Corporations State Records and Uniform Commercial Code to be listed on the public record.
 And once your information is on public record everyone has access to it, even people who want to use it for criminal activity.

 But you can keep your information safe when you form an LLC in New York.